kyma-project/kyma/components/central-application-connectivity-validator/README.md

 ### Local cache refresh

 The application `clientIDs` are read from Application resources and cached locally with TTL defined by the `cacheExpirationSeconds` parameter.
-The cache refresh will be performed by the controller during reconciliation in intervals defined by the `syncPeriod`.
+The cache refresh is performed by the controller during reconciliation in intervals defined by the `syncPeriod`.
 To prevent cache entries eviction, the duration of the `syncPeriod` should be less than `cacheExpirationSeconds`.

 ## Details